 It’s easy to show your right to reimbursement for your medical expenses and lost wages by presenting invoices and paystubs.
 But putting a price tag on your pain and suffering isn’t so straightforward.
 Reimbursement would typically require a concrete figure, but accurately valuing distress, agony, and mental despair isn’t possible.

-How to Calculate Pain and Suffering After a Car Accident
+How to Calculate Pain and Suffering for a Car Accident Settlement

 Courts and insurance companies have developed ways to calculate pain and suffering from the circumstances.